aldingsgit/aldingsgit.github.io/index.md

 <img src="images/EQ_3.JPG?raw=true"/>

-The likelihood is multiplied by the prior class probability which is a measure of what the probability was of observing the outcome prior to observing6the data:
+The likelihood is multiplied by the prior class probability which is a measure of what the probability was of observing the outcome prior to observing the data:

 <ig src="images/EQ_6.JPG?raw=true"/>

-We don't have to think too hard to see that the prior and posterior distributions are reversed in terms of sequencing of predictor versus outcome or probability of Θ given observation data versus P of observing data given Θ).
+We don't have to think too hard to see that the prior and posterior distributions are reversed in terms of sequencing of predictor versus outcome or probability of Θ given observation data versus P of observing data given Θ.

 For those who are rusty on their stats terminology, the density function is simply a bar graph of the relative frequency of observing some categorical or continuous variable within the entire populations.